-Forecast-Informed Reservoir Operations
+Forecast-Informed Reservoir Operations (FIRO)

 Recognizing the connection between improved weather forecasting and reservoir operations, Yuba Water Agency plans to implement forecast-informed reservoir operations at New Bullards Bar Dam to significantly reduce flood risk on the Yuba River.
 This is now possible because of the recent and marked improvement in the science of weather forecasting.
 The National Weather Service can now accurately forecast rainfall amounts five days out, allowing water managers to predict flows up to a week in advance of a storm.